-During my undergraduate I was drawn to molecular biology and how it relates to the pathogenesis of disease.
+During my undergraduate degree I was drawn to molecular biology and how it relates to the pathogenesis of disease.
 My PhD looked at the infecting HIV viral population and its relationship to disease progression, primarily the evolutionary analysis of isolates infecting lymphoid and non-lymphoid tissues 1,2.
-This led to the discovery of a previously unknown dormant HIV population in the brain and a first author paper with over 100 citation 1.
+This led to the discovery of a previously unknown dormant HIV population in the brain and a first author paper with over 100 citations 1.

 Subsequently, I examined the replicative processes of HCV by determining whether the NS5B protein (predicted to possess an RdRp activity) was capable of directing HCV replication.
 I optimized bacterial expression systems and purified the NS5B fusion protein.